310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
 Yes!
 Like this, and like this!
-This is No.1’s transformation[^4] pose, and this is No.2’s! ☆
+This is No.1’s transformation pose, and this is No.2’s! ☆[^4]
 {% endbubble %}

 {% bubble Kanata pastcurious %}